Listen to Sherry tell her story about how she lost her son to meningitis

 There are three types of vaccines that protect against either one (Men C or Men B) or four (Men A/C/Y/W-135) sub-types of meningococcal bacteria.

 The Men-C vaccine is free as part of your child's routine immunizations.
 The Men-C vaccine protects against infection from one of the most common types of meningococcal bacteria, type C. It is given to infants as a series of 2 doses.
 The first is given at 2 months of age, and the second at 12 months.
 The vaccine is given at the same time as other childhood immunizations.
-A dose of the vaccine is also provided to all children in grade 6.
+A booster dose is also given to children in grade 6.
 In September 2016, this booster dose of meningococcal C vaccine in grade 6 will be replaced with a meningococcal quadrivalent vaccine in grade 9.
 See below for further information.